rileyhaas25/openai-agents-python/examples/financial_research_agent/README.md

 # Financial Research Agent Example

-This example shows how you might compose a richer financial research agent using the Agents SDK.
-The pattern is similar to the `research_bot` example, but with more specialized sub‑agents and a verification step.
+This example demonstrates how to build a weekly news digest for a set of portfolio companies using the Agents SDK.

 The flow is:

-1. **Planning**: A planner agent turns the end user’s request into a list of search terms relevant to financial analysis – recent news, earnings calls, corporate filings, industry commentary, etc.
-2. **Search**: A search agent uses the built‑in `WebSearchTool` to retrieve terse summaries for each search term.
-(You could also add `FileSearchTool` if you have indexed PDFs or 10‑Ks.)
-3. **Sub‑analysts**: Additional agents (e.g. a fundamentals analyst and a risk analyst) are exposed as tools so the writer can call them inline and incorporate their outputs.
-4. **Writing**: A senior writer agent brings together the search snippets and any sub‑analyst summaries into a long‑form markdown report plus a short executive summary.
+1. **Planning**: The planner agent creates search queries to surface the most important headlines from the past week.
+2. **Search**: The search agent gathers recent news snippets for each query.
+3. **Writing**: The writer agent compiles a short markdown summary and lists the news sources.
-5. **Verification**: A final verifier agent audits the report for obvious inconsistencies or missing sourcing.
+4. **Verification**: A verifier agent checks the output for consistency.

 You can run the example with: